-When the doors of the cattle car slid open, my mother, Fritzi, and her family and more than two hundred fellow Romanians looked out at the entrance of Auschwitz a few yards down the tracks.
-Along with the rest of the Jewish population of Viseul de Sus, who had been sealed into the eight freight wagons, the Perl family stepped onto the platform.
-Gestapo officers barking orders began to herd the confused, starving passengers to form into queues.
+When the doors of the cattle car slid open, my mother and her family and more than two hundred fellow Romanians gazed out at the entrance of the Auschwitz concentration camp just down the tracks.
+Along with all the Jewish population of Viseul de Sus, who had been sealed into the eight freight wagons, the Perl family was met by Gestapo officers barking orders.
+The confused, starving passengers were to form up into queues.
 Suitcases were hauled away, never to be seen again.
-Three other similar trains followed.
-In all, the transports had carried three-thousand people.
+Three other trains followed.
+In all, the transports had carried three-thousand people to the camp.

 The queues moved quickly.
 Each woman and man was told to “Go left” or “Go right.”
 Fritzi and her sisters, Shari, Piri and Susy, like all of the Jews of their town, spoke no German.
-But it quickly became clear that going “right” meant surviving; walking left was a one-way trip to the gas chambers.
+But they quickly understood that going “right” meant surviving while walking left was a one-way trip to the gas chambers.
 The very young, old and infirm were all sent to the left.

-The sisters clutched at each other, trying to stay together in the panicked throngs.
-Piri, finding her mother Rose, reached into her pocket for a stale crust of bread she had saved.
+The sisters clutched at each other, struggling to stay together in the panicked throngs.
+Piri, finding her mother Rose, reached into her pocket for a crust of bread she had hidden away.
 “Here, take it,” Piri said.
 Rose responded, “No, you take it…”

 What was clear to Piri was not evident to Rose.
 In the noise and confusion, hearing was difficult.
-A woman from their town and her eight children were send to the left; Rose, wanting to help, told Piri she was going with them.
+A woman from their town and her eight children were sent to the left; Rose, wanting to help, told Piri she was going with them.
 Piri screamed out her objection.
-But a Gestapo officer shoved her aside.
+But a Gestapo officer shoved Piri away.
 “You’ll see her tonight,” he said.
 Rose, who was 48, was led away, never to be seen again.

-Shari, the second oldest of the Perl daughters, refused to be separated from her son.
-She ignored the Gestapo officer’s command and was shot dead with her boy, on the spot.
-The crowd parted slightly to make a path around the bodies.
+Shari, the second oldest of the Perl daughters, refused to be separated from her son, ignoring the Gestapo officer’s command.
+She and her boy were shot dead on the spot.
+The crowd parted slightly to make a path around the still bodies.
 Piri, horrified, watched.

-The young women were led into a building and into a holding room and ordered by female attendants to remove their clothes.
-All their body hair was clipped off.
-Eyeglasses were confiscated.
-Each woman was given a single dress and no underwear, but was allowed to keep her shoes.
-As they emerged from the building, the sisters made a pact never to lose sight of each other.
+The young women were led into a building and into a holding room and ordered by female attendants to remove all their clothes.
+Their body hair was completely clipped off.
+The prisoners’ eyeglasses were confiscated.
+Each woman was given a single dress but no underwear.
+Each was allowed to keep her shoes.
+As they emerged from the building, the sisters made a pact never to lose sight of each other again.

-After just a few days, it would become difficult for the sisters to recall what had come before: the peaceful, bucolic life they had lived in harmony with their neighbors and the land, until the day the transport train arrived in mid-May 1944.
+After just a few days, it would become difficult for the sisters to recall what had come before: the peaceful, bucolic life they had lived in harmony with their neighbors and the land, over many years, until the day the transport train arrived in mid-May 1944.

 Romania: The Good Life

 For generations the Perls lived in Viseul de Sus (VEE-show duh-soos), a picturesque village in Maramures County on the gentle western slopes of the Carpathian Mountains, a range also known as the Transylvanian Alps.
-The area had remained unchanged throughout the centuries, a medieval landscape of villages and hamlets scattered amid vast forests, a few kilometers south of Ukraine (which was, simply, “Russia”).
+The area had remained unchanged throughout the centuries, a medieval landscape of villages and hamlets scattered amid vast forests, a few kilometers south of Ukraine (simply “Russia” to the Romanians).

-The area’s principle industries were tannin extraction, tanning, stone quarrying and flour milling.
-Wolf Perl, the family’s patriarch, owned a tannin extraction plant on the outskirts of town and was expert in producing tannin, the essential ingredient used in tanning, the process by which leather is made from raw animal hide.
+The area’s principle industries were tanning, stone quarrying and flour milling.
+Wolf Perl, the family’s patriarch, owned a tannin extraction plant on the outskirts of town and was expert in manufacturing tannin, the essential ingredient used in tanning, the process by which leather is made from raw animal hide.
 Tanning dates back to antiquity.